 The final step, is to ready the data for machine learning.
+Following the preprocessing, we have effectively masked the floaters in the video, which we can extract from the images.

-We have a variable list of particle sizes for each frame in the video.
+This gives us a variable list of particle sizes for each frame in the video.

 The final step, is to ready the data for machine learning.
+Following the preprocessing, we have effectively masked the floaters in the video, which we can extract from the images.

-We have a variable list of particle sizes for each frame in the video.
+This gives us a variable list of particle sizes for each frame in the video.